ukwa/opendata/ukwa.ds.2/index.md

 In 2008, IA started to write data into WARC files, while continuing to write ARC files for some more time as well.
 Again, this was just the Web Group’s policy and the Web Wide crawls run by IA.
 Other donating institutions may have still been writing ARC files and donating them.

 Since 2008, de-duplication was turned on in some select cases.
 Also, it would be turned off depending on the partner’s needs, or the start of a new calendar year etc. De-duplication was not imposed on a Web Wide scale, but was limited to smaller collections that were being crawled on a regular basis.

+Like most web archives, the limitations of the crawling process mean that highly dynamic or form-driven sites will not be archived completely.
+Embedded objects like Flash, Java Applets, video and audio files and so on will generally not be archived correctly.
+Also, most web crawlers follow long chains of links from their initial starting points, and so the regularity with which sites are visited is driven largely by how many links refer to them, rather than being an explicit curatorial request.

 ### Extraction ###